 This package, in turn, depends on the functionalities provided by the "ConfigMgr" and "Model Executor" interfaces of the "openSF" package.
-This "Model Executor" is the responsible to provide the proper command line arguments for the module execution.
+This executor is responsible for providing the proper command line arguments for the module execution.
 The "ConfigMgr" is the module generating the XML configuration files.